jclaw/remote-work-visualized/README.md

 * check performance
 * write README with attribution to other D3 projects
 * add more years
+* fix color swapping on bar graph when you change categories and then change back
 * make sorting optional
 * fix or remove map tooltip
 * consider mobile